Umuzi-org/tech-department/content/remote-work/tech-recruits/_index.md

 ## Getting help

 You'll notice that those forms we ask yuoi to fill in are supposed to show us who needs help and who doesn't.
-There shure are a lot of you so we'll try our best to keep track of what everyone needs.
+There sure are a lot of you so we'll try our best to keep track of what everyone needs.
 But we are all only human.
 If you feel like you are not being noticed please feel free to contact:

 - your cohort
 - your mentor